Storynory

 “No, wait,” said Crispen.
 “My mummy told me never to accept dead flies from strange men.”

-So Colin waited.
-He but he felt a bit sad, because the fly really looked really, really tasty.
-It was so fat and juicy that it was simply irrisitable, And so he just couldn’t help opening his mouth and snapping it up – but oh no, now he felt a terrible yank in his mouth and suddenly he found himself wriggling in the middle of the air.
-And soon he was gasping from breath – for you see, as he’s a fish, he can’t stick his head out of the water for more than a short time.
+So Colin waited, but he felt a bit sad, because the fly really looked really, really tasty.
+It was so fat and juicy that it was simply irresistible, He just couldn't help opening his mouth and snapping it up - but oh no, now he felt a terrible yank in his mouth and suddenly he found himself wriggling in the middle of the air.
+And soon he was gasping from breath - for you see, as he's a fish, he can't stick his head out of the water for more than a short time.

-“Oooooo!”
-Squealed” squeeled Crispen.
-“It’s all a nasty, horrid trick… Poor Colin – now those men are going to bang him on the head and fry him for dinner with chips and peas and tomato sourse on the side – that’s why my mummmy said people do to fish”
+"Oooooo!"
+Squealed Crispen.
+"It's all a nasty, horrid trick.
+Poor Colin - now those men are going to bang him on the head and fry him for dinner with chips and peas and tomato sauce on the side - that's what my mummy said people do to fish."

-And as Colin was was wriggling in the air, one of the two men said.
-“Oh no, there’s nothing but stupid baby carp in this pond.”
+As Colin was was wriggling in the air, one of the two men said, "Oh no, there's nothing but a stupid baby carp in this pond."

-And so the man unhooked Colin and threw him back into the water.
-His mouth felt like he had the worst tooth ache ever.
+So the man unhooked Colin and threw him back into the water.
+His mouth felt like he had the worst toothache ever.
 He sank to the bottom of the pond and hid under a stone, until much later when his mummy came and found him.

 All the pond life sat round quite silently, since it was really a very sad story, and they all felt a bit sorry for Colin.

-“And we all know its better just to live together on the pond,” said Bertie.
-“And listen to Nataha’s stories.”
+"And we all know it's better just to live together on the pond," said Bertie, "and listen to Natasha's stories."

-And on hearing all these kind words, Colin cheered up, just a bit, and even gave a small scaly smile.
-“Alright,” he said.
-“I’ll try not be quite so grumpy.
-Just so long as Tim doesn’t ask any more silly questions, and Bertie keeps his fat ugly mouth….”
+On hearing all these kind words, Colin cheered up, just a bit, and even gave a small scaly smile.
+"Alright," he said.
+"I'll try not be quite so grumpy.
+Just so long as Tim doesn't ask any more silly questions, and Bertie keeps his fat ugly mouth..."

 “Now, now, Colin,” I told him.
 “That’s enough grumping for one day.”